About MST

 • Dr. Garth Green (Director, McGill School of Religious Studies)

-• Cathy Hamilton
+• Rev. Cathy Hamilton

 • Dr. Patricia Kirkpatrick